 - And so on…

 These attitudes are beliefs or judgements that comprise our self-identity.
-Poor self-esteem is a collection of negative attitudes about the self that outweigh positive self assessments.
+Poor self-esteem is when negative attitudes about yourself outweigh positive self assessments.
 A person who feels powerless is going to have a poor self-esteem.
 A person with good or strong self-esteem is going to be optimistic and hopeful.

 The light aspect of the victim archetype helps cultivate a healthy self-esteem.
 Every time you make a genuine, heartfelt assertion about your own good nature and talents, you are acting from the light aspect of the victim archetype.
 Nevertheless, this goes beyond liking who you are.